 One of the best investments you can make for camping comfortably is a liner for your sleeping bag.
 These are basically silk or nylon bags that you sleep inside of within your sleeping bag.

-A sleeping bag liner can add 10+ degrees F to your sleeping bag rating.
+A sleeping bag liner can add over 10 degrees F to your sleeping bag rating.
 How much it will add will depend on your bags initial rating: The higher the bag rating, the more the liner will add to it.